MarcMeszaros/snapable-api/README.md

 1. Run ``vagrant up`` in the root folder, then go have a coffee (this may take a while the first time).
 2. Run ``vagrant ssh`` to connect to the VM

+### Disable Authentication Check ###
+It can be annoying to develop on the API and have to build a client that conforms to the request signing requirements of the API.
+Thankfully, you can disable the authentication checks by starting up the server with the ``SNAP_AUTHENTICATION`` environment variable set to ``False``.
+Gunicorn has a special option to pass in environment variables to your application.

+``gunicorn -e SNAP_AUTHENTICATION=False api.wsgi:application``

 ## Unit Tests ##
 To run the unit tests, you first need to log on to the VM using ``vagrant ssh``.
 Then execute the following commands: